 2. If your problem is an urgent new illness, you will be asked for your name, a contact number and to give a brief outline of why you need an appointment.
 A skilled specialist nurse will call you back to discuss your problem.
-This service will run from 8:30 untill 11:00 in the morning and from 2:30 until 5:00 in the afternoon.(Urgent medical advice outside theses times can be obtained from NHS111.)
+This service will run from 8:00 untill 11:00 in the morning and from 2:00 until 4:30 in the afternoon.(Urgent medical advice outside theses times can be obtained from NHS 111.)

-3. The nurse may be able to help you over the telphone but if they think you need to come into the surgery to be seen, they will make an appointment for you.
-You may be offered an appointment at Park Avenue Surgery if that is more convenient for you.
+3. The nurse may be able to help you over the telephone but if they think you need to come into the surgery to be seen, they will make an appointment for you.

 4. Non urgent appointments will be allocated to a nurse or GP as appropriate.

 The EPS is a system which allows GP Practices to electronically send repeat or one-off prescriptions to a pharmacy for the patient to pick up.
 Initially patients will need to choose the pharmacy from which to collect their prescription, this process is known as‘nomination’.